ETL testing: A comprehensive guide to ensuring data quality and integration

 - Identify business requirements — Design the data model, define business flow, and assess reporting needs based on client expectations.
 It’s important to start here so the scope of the project is clearly defined, documented, and understood fully by testers.

 - Design test cases — Design ETL mapping scenarios, create SQL scripts, and define transformational rules.
-It is important to validate the mapping document as well, to ensure it contains all of the information.
+It is important to validate the mapping document as well, to ensure it contains all of the needed information.

 - Load data into target warehouse — Perform a record count check before and after data is moved from staging to the data warehouse.
 Confirm that invalid data is rejected and that the default values are accepted.

 - Test Closure — File test closure.
 You can now move forward with ETL knowing that your data quality is solid.

-ETL Tests that may be executed in each stage are:
+ETL tests that may be executed in each stage are:

 - Production validation, also called “production reconciliation” or “table balancing,” validates data in production systems and compares it against source data.
 This guards data against faulty logic, failed loads, or operational processes that are not loaded to the system.